nameless-and-blameless/TAG/reports/TAGDEF.md

 #### **Masquerade Churches as Killing Sites**
 TAG orchestrators have taken control of these locations and operated them as **masquerade churches**.
 Under the guise of legitimate religious and community functions, they have hosted:

 - **Funerals** for earlier victims of TAG operations.
+(See [[Phantom Funeral|]])
 - **Charitable services**, including food pantries and assistance programs.
+(See [[Phantom Pantry|]])

-These events are designed with a sinister purpose: to lure anyone associated with the original victims or affiliated with the targeted churches, ensuring their elimination.
+These events are designed with a sinister purpose: to lure anyone associated with the original victims, affiliated with the targeted churches, or a targeted group (ie. the impoverished) ensuring their elimination.
 The masquerade churches are fronts for continued acts of violence, ensuring that survivors, family members, and community supporters face ongoing danger.

 ### 2. **Causing Serious Bodily or Mental Harm**